SOME OF MY RECIPES FOR MY PARROTS OVER THE YEARS

 1 small jar or package of baby food carrots, sweet potatoes, or winter squash (I use organic sweet potato baby food most of the time but there are also organic baby foods that have high vitamin A vegetable varieties with chicken and turkey.
 I occasionally use apricot, peach, or papaya baby food.)
 You can also use baked yams, winter squash or cooked mashed carrots.

 2 slices of coarse whole grain crumbled toast (I vary the bread but use the healthiest bread I can find that has no sugar or excessive salt.)
-I particularly like Ezekiel organic sprouted whole grain bread but there may be similar bread in your area if you can't find it. .
+I particularly like Ezekiel organic sprouted whole grain bread because it is a complete protein but there may be similar bread in your area if you can't find it.

 2 to 4 Tablespoons of nonfat plain yogurt